javier-sy/yeste-studio-website/_pages/works.md

 Sound works created mostly with MusaDSL and rendered with Max/MSP, Supercollider, Ableton Live and Bitwig Studio.

+## An Elevator Door's 16 Selected Seconds (2018, remixed for stereo on 2013)

+New remixed stereo version of the original 12 channels 'An Elevator Door's 16 Selected Seconds' that was premiered as a shortened version (An Elevator Door's 6 Selected Seconds) in Hangar, Barcelona, in 2018.

+Open the door.
+Open the inner doors.
+Close the door.
+Close the inner doors.
+Press the button.
+Going up.
+Reverse repeat.
+16 seconds of sound events traveled, millisecond to millisecond, through microscopic samples with durations between 0.1ms and 84ms.
+The evolving loop keeps the sound in the frontier between the rhythmic pulses, the continous tone and a draft of perceptual event.
+Harmonies generated through the reproduction of microloops with sample-rates of harmonic multiples.
+Exploration of the timbre-harmony binomial.

+Created with MusaDSL, Max/MSP, Ableton Live and remixed in Bitwig Studio.

+Listen with headphones!

+{% soundcloud  1440757840 %}

 ## Espiral (2022)

 Stereo binuaural reduction of the original work for 16 channels premiered in _Universidad del País Vasco_ (2022-11-23).

 Composed with MusaDSL.
 Rendered with Spitfire BBC Symphonic Orchestra on Bitwig Studio and processed with Max/MSP.

+Listen with headphones!

 {% soundcloud 1394013898 %}